karmapa/kagyumonlam.org/src/support/index.md

 The annual Membership is $150.00 US
 Email to: members@kagyumonlam.org

-<a target="_blank" href="http://www.milaguru.org/amember/signup.php" class="btn btn-primary btn-lg" role="button">New Member Sign-Up</a>
+<a target="_blank" href="http://www.milaguru.org/amember/signup.php" class="btn btn-primary btn-lg" role="button">Become a Friend of the Kagyu Monlam</a>

-<a target="_blank" href="http://www.milaguru.org/amember/member.php" class="btn btn-primary btn-lg" role="button">Member Log-in</a>
+<a target="_blank" href="http://www.milaguru.org/amember/member.php" class="btn btn-primary btn-lg" role="button">Friend of the Kagyu Monlam Log-in</a>

-Become a Friend of Kagyu Monlam, please E-mail members@kagyumonlam.org
+If you have questions about becoming a Friend of Kagyu Monlam, please E-mail [members@kagyumonlam.org](members@kagyumonlam.org).

 Any questions, suggestions related to web content, please E-mail webcontent@kagyumonlam.org